- Medicare is a federal program that helps you pay for healthcare once you reach age 65 or if you have certain health conditions.

 If you continue working after age 65, different rules apply.
 How and when you sign up will depend on what kind of insurance coverage you have through your employer.

 If you have healthcare coverage from your employer, you may continue to use that health insurance.
-Because you pay for Medicare Part A in taxes throughout your working years, most people don’t pay a monthly premium once their coverage does begin.
+Because you pay for Medicare Part A through taxes during your working years, most people don’t pay a monthly premium.

 You’re usually automatically enrolled in Part A when you turn 65 years old.
 If you’re not, it costs nothing to sign up.
 If you have hospitalization insurance through your employer, then Medicare can serve as a secondary payer for costs not covered under your employer’s insurance plan.